 - Weight-bearing exercises

 Starting an exercise routine to improve your condition can be intimidating.
 Seek advice/guidance from your doctor or physical therapist until you are comfortable with the proper technique and form at home.

-In Motion O.C.’s mission is: To bring hope, healing, confidence, and joy to others.
+At Motion O.C., our mission is to bring hope, healing, confidence, and joy to others.

-As the #1 physical therapist practice on Yelp for the entire country, we’re committed to finding the best treatment plan for you.
-Schedule a consultation today.
+As the #1 physical therapist practice on Yelp nationwide, we’re committed to finding the best treatment plan for your individual needs.

 Schedule a consultation today to learn more about our chondromalacia patella physical therapy protocol.